If you have savings available, is it better to overpay your mortgage, or use the money to save or invest?

 Mortgage overpayments carry a psychological benefit 🧠

 Many people who have fully paid off their mortgage say it’s one of the most exciting and satisfying financial milestones they have achieved.
 Removing your largest monthly bill can feel liberating, freeing you up for other goals.

-This needs to be given proper consideration against a potentially more “optimal” solution.
+This needs to be given proper consideration against a potentially more financially “optimal” solution.

-The table below illustrates a 30 year, £200,000 mortgage with a 2% interest rate.
-This comes to payments of £744 per month, and this person has an additional £250 per month available for long term savings which they are considering:
+The table below illustrates a 30 year, £200,000 mortgage with a 2% interest rate, resulting in payments of £744 per month.
+This person has an additional £250 per month available for long term savings.
+They are considering using it to:

 As you can see:

-- Overpaying the mortgage saves tens of thousands of pounds and ends the mortgage years earlier
+- Overpaying the mortgage saves tens of thousands of pounds and ends the mortgage 9 years earlier than originally scheduled.

 If you’d like to edit the table displayed above you can copy it from here.

-There are also online calculators available to help:
+There are also online calculators available to make similar calculations: